Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Proposed Algorithm

-In terms of the number of components and coupled components, i.e., $R^{(s)}$, $s=1,2,\cdots,S$ and $L_n$, $n=1,2,\cdots,N$, we set ground-truth values for the synthetic data.
-For the real-world data, we adopt the principal component analysis (PCA) method to calculate the number of components, and the number of principal components with 99\% explained variance is selected as the number of components; we adopt the correlation analysis to calculate the number of coupled components, for example, if components of different groups have a fairly high correlation coefficient, such as 0.8, we consider them to be coupled components.
-For the number of components $\tilde{R}^{(s)}$ in low-rank approximation, we use the DIFFIT method.
+In terms of the number of components and coupled components, i.e., $\tilde{R}^{(s)}$, $R^{(s)}$ and $L_n$, we set ground-truth values for the synthetic experiment.
+For the real-world data, we adopt the principal component analysis (PCA) method, and the number of principal components with 99\% explained variance is selected as the number of components.
+Considering that the nonnegative rank is generally no less than the ordinary rank, so we set $\tilde{R}^{(s)}=R^{(s)}$ in this study \cite{zhou2012fast}.
+Inspired by the tensor spectral clustering method proposed in \cite{hu2022discovering} and the matlab toolbox\footnote{\href{https://github.com/GHu-DUT/Tensor\_Spectral\_Clustering}{https://github.com/GHu-DUT/Tensor\_Spectral\_Clustering}}, we calculate the number of coupled components $L_n$ as: if components from at least half of the tensors have a fairly high correlation coefficient, e.g., 0.7, we consider them as the coupled components.